Codecademy/docs/content/react/concepts/hooks/terms/useRef/useRef.md

 To store the previous count value in a state variable (using `useState()`), each time the `Increment` button is clicked and the count changes, it would trigger a re-render.
 Because changing state variables causes components to re-render.

-There is no need to re-render the component just to track the previous value; we only need to update the value without causing a re-render.
-So we use `useRef()` hook
+There is no need to re-render the component just to track the previous value; it's only necessary to update the value without causing a re-render.
+So the `useRef()` hook is used.